Removing Reflections from RAW Photos: Reflection synthesis

-Mixtures $m$, above, are photometrically mixed, but they are not always useful.
-When saturation dictates the re-exposure $e'$, additional pixels can be clipped, modeling over-exposed $m$.
+The full simulation is described in \fref{func:simulate_examples} and \cref{sec:supp:photometric_sim}.
+This function produces mixtures $m$ are photometrically accurate, but they aren't always useful.
+When saturation dictates the re-exposure $e'$, pixels can be clipped, modeling over-exposed $m$.
 Images $t'$ or $r'$ can also be so dark that they are invisible, or so mutually destructive that one would struggle to identify the subject.
 These photos do not model $m$ that photographers care about.
-We therefore collect a large dataset of images and search for $(t, r)$ that yield well exposed and mixed $m$.
-This search introduces photometric and semantic priors on $m$, $t$, and $r$ (e.g., skies often create reflections).
-See \cref{sec:supp:data_collection} for details.
+We therefore collect a large dataset of images and search for well exposed and well mixed $m$.
+This search introduces photometric and semantic priors on $m$, $t$, and $r$ (e.g., skies often reflect).
+See \cref{sec:supp:data_collection}.